-Pension and other post-employment benefits - Under Canadian GAAP, we generally defer our actuarial gains and losses from defined benefit plans and then amortize using the corridor method.
-Under IFRS, we expect to recognize all actuarial gains and losses immediately through equity without recording them in the income statement in subsequent periods.
-We have \$128.1 million in unrecognized actuarial losses at December 31, 2009 under Canadian GAAP.
-Additionally, IFRS has incremental considerations beyond Canadian GAAP with respect to limits on defined benefit assets, minimum funding requirements, and their interaction, which could result in adjustments to the amounts recorded under Canadian GAAP.
-We are currently reviewing our pension plans in detail to determine the impact upon transition.
+Pension and other post-employment benefits - Under Canadian GAAP, actuarial gains and losses arising from defined benefit plans are generally deferred and amortized to the income statement over time using the corridor method.
+Under IFRS, we expect to recognize all actuarial gains and losses immediately through equity without recording them through the income statement in subsequent periods.
+We have approximately \$140 million of unrecognized actuarial losses at December 31, 2009 under Canadian GAAP.
+The immediate recognition of actuarial losses on transition will reduce our pension assets, increase pension liabilities and reduce equity.
+We expect future pension expense to be lower under IFRS in the near term as pension expense will no longer include the amortization of net actuarial losses from transition and future actuarial gains and losses will be recorded directly in equity.
+This policy adoption is expected to increase the future volatility of our equity.
+IFRS has additional standards with respect to the recovery of defined benefit assets and minimum funding requirements which could result in adjustments to the amounts recorded under Canadian GAAP.
+We are evaluating whether these additional standards will have an impact to our consolidated financial statements upon transition or in the future.